jperilla/chado-api/README.md

-# chado-graphql
+# chado-api
-A graphql implementation for a Chado database, with python, flask, graphene.
+A python API for querying a database with the Chado schema.